Customer Experience Review, Part IV: Are You Coolheaded Enough for Irate Customers?

 Too Hot to Handle?

 Why would people behave so harshly?
 Most irate customers are reacting to what they perceive as a violation of trust or an act of blatant unfairness.
-Some more mercenary customers (a minority, thankfully!) actually work themselves up into being irate because they’ve learned that behaving in certain difficult ways gets them what they want.
+Some more mercenary customers (a minority, thankfully!) actually work themselves up into being irate because they’ve learned that behaving in certain difficult ways will get them what they want.

 Handling with Asbestos Gloves